theronhitchman/euclidean-geometry/specs-grading/prompt3.md

 all from working that way?
 What have you learned about how you have done mathematics that you need to discard?

-Finally, think a bit about how you have grown this semester as a result of your efforts for this course.
-Can you identify something you can do now that you could not do before we started?
+*Finally, think a bit about how you have grown this semester as a result of your efforts for this course.
+Can you identify something you can do now that you could not do before we started?*

+### Specifications

+To qualify as a passing, your document must:

+- Conform to basic standards for English grammar, usage and spelling, with minimal errors.
+- Be typed.
+- Address the prompt above.
+- Focus on critical self-assessment, rather than attempt to convince the reader of your awesomeness.
+- Be submitted before or during your interview appointment with Prof. Hitchman